Savings account statistics

 Many Americans automatically set aside a part of their income to savings each month.
 But how much of our disposable income – the income that’s left after taxes – are we saving overall?

 From 2016 to 2019, savings rates in the US fluctuated between 6% and 8% of a person’s after-tax income.
-As of June 2019, the personal savings rate in the US hovers at an impressive 8.1%.
+In September 2019 the personal savings rate in the US hovered at an impressive 8.1%.

 |Date||Personal saving rate|